boldbi/bold-bi-docs/docs/faq/how-to-change-dns-for-each-tenant-site-v4.1.36-or-below.md

 # How to change a DNS for each site in Bold BI Application

-Follow these steps for changing a DNS for each site:
+Follow these steps to change the DNS for each site:

 ## Steps to change DNS for each site

-1. Open IIS, to click a `Bindings` for Bold BI Enterprise site and click `Add` for adding a new DNS.
+1. Open IIS, click on `Bindings` for the Bold BI Enterprise site, and then click `Add` to add a new DNS.

    You can add multiple binding to the Bold BI site in IIS.

    ![New Binding](/static/assets/faq/images/new-binding.png#width=55%)

-2. Fill the `Host name` and click `OK`.
+2. Fill in the `Host name` and click `OK`.

     ![Save Binding](/static/assets/faq/images/save-binding.png#width=40%)